SolitudePy/LinuxForensicsLearn/README.md

 3. Explain the purpose of `lsof` in forensic investigations and describe a situation where lsof might be crucial in a Linux forensic analysis.
 4. User login information is critical for tracking user activity.
 Choose three artifacts from the list that log user activity and explain how each could help determine whether unauthorized access has occurred.

 # Chapter 6.
+Linux Bonus
+- Linux boot
-Linux internals
+- Linux ptrace

 ptrace implementations(strace, ltrace)
 login mechanism
 services